Lioydiano/Lioydiano.github.io/.github/CONTRIBUTING.md

 ## Developer
 The `developers` are those ones who are supposed to improve the site style and functionalities editing the `.js`, `.css` and `.html` files.

+# User
+If you're not a member of the organization yet, you can contribute using [`issue`](https://github.com/orgs/Lioydiano/issues).

+If possible always use the guidelines of the most suitable [`issue template`](https://github.com/Lioydiano/Lioydiano.github.io/tree/main/.github/ISSUE_TEMPLATE).